 If you’re reading this, you should be fine in Norway.
 Norwegians boast one of the highest levels of English that I’ve encountered.
 Unlike many other countries, you can simply stick to your normal way of speaking, including humor and whit, without having to change your way of speaking including speaking slower or dumbing down sentences.

-Norwegians have a full command on the English language, and you’ll probably even be surprised with some of the words they come up with when in a conversation with them.
-I would go as far to say that some Norwegian women can imitate an American conversation so much that it might not be easy to differentiate between speaking with an American girl (minus some of the stupidity) vs. speaking with a Norwegian.
+Norwegians have a full command of the English language, and you’ll probably even be surprised with some of the words they come up with when in a conversation with them.
+I would go as far as to say that some Norwegian women can imitate an American conversation so much that it might not be easy to differentiate between speaking with an American girl (minus some of the stupidity) vs. speaking with a Norwegian.

 Learn a few words to impress, such as “takk”, “god morgen/god kveld” and” skol”.
 That’ll go far enough.

-If you want to practice with native speakers, including good looking Norwegian women, be sure to check this out.
+If you want to practice with native speakers, including good-looking Norwegian women, be sure to check this out.

-Oslo is a great, clean city with lots of parks, green areas and malls to enjoy during the day with many night venues to hit during the nights.
-Compared with other to which I’ve traveled, Oslo certainly has one of the highest standards of life, if not the best.
-Social circle is important here, and will get you invited to the local parties, on the guest list and introduced to other local Norwegian women in the same circle.
+Oslo is a great, clean city with lots of parks, green areas, and malls to enjoy during the day with many night venues to hit during the nights.
+Compared with others to which I’ve traveled, Oslo certainly has one of the highest standards of life, if not the best.
+Social circle is important here and will get you invited to the local parties, on the guest list and introduced to other local Norwegian women in the same circle.
 Opportunities seem endless here, and the late spring to summer time seems like an excellent time to plan a trip and check out the city.

 Again, don’t make the same mistake and do not visit the city during Easter.
-Also be on the look out for other holidays which may also hinder your chance of a good time in Oslo.
+Also, be on the lookout for other holidays which may also hinder your chance of a good time in Oslo.